jenZ313/006/design_document.md

 ## SOLID

-Single responsibility principle(SRP) Each class relate to one functionality
-Each page has its own corresponding servlet.
-Open/closed principle(OCP) Available to add extensions without editing the origin
-Liskov substitution principle(LSP) We haven’t used the principle
-Interface segregation principle(ISP) We used two interfaces, a Readable and a Writable.
-The classes implementing abstract in Readable does not contain anything in Writable, while the classes implementing abstract in Writable also does not contain anything in Readable
-Dependency inversion principle(DIP) The gateway classes and entity classes both depend on some abstract interfaces, but not depend on each other.
 Single responsibility principle(SRP):In short, each class relates to one functionality and each page has its own corresponding servlet.
 This principle is relatively easy for us to follow because a large portion of our code is implemented through the command design pattern.
 This pattern ensures that each class only does one thing.
 For example, we have a command named “addQuestionToTest”.
 As its name suggests, the one and only one thing this class does is that it locates a question, and stores this question into a test in the database.
 It reads, modifies necessary fields in the database, but it never touches anything that is unrelated, for instance, any student information in the database.
 We don’t have any classes that violate this principle mainly thanks to the command pattern.

 Open/closed principle(OCP): Once again, we effortlessly follow this principle because of the command pattern.
 If we need to use any other commands along the way, we could easily just create a new class that is a sub layer of command.
 This does not interact with other classes in any way, so there wouldn’t be any editing needed for the original code.
 For example, if we decide we need a method that counts the number of questions finished by a student, we only need to add a new class and write its inherited “execute” method.
 All the changes will be done within its class without affecting codes that are outside.